Portable Tire Inflator Safety: Certifications and What to Check Before You Buy

 Inspect power leads, connectors, and the sealed thermal switch regularly; troubleshoot leaks, kinks, or motor issues to ensure safe, consistent inflation.

-- Check power leads and connectors for fray, test for leaks at fittings, and verify the sealed thermal switch resets reliably.
+• Check power leads and connectors for fraying, test for leaks at fittings, and verify the sealed thermal switch resets reliably.

-- Track inflation times and pressure readings; compare to manufacturer performance metrics and recommended run durations.
+• Track inflation times and pressure readings; compare them to manufacturer performance metrics and recommended run durations.

-If the inflator can’t hold correct pressure or shows persistent performance decline after fixes, plan replacement—don’t compromise your freedom or safety.
+If the inflator can’t hold correct pressure or shows persistent performance decline after fixes, plan for replacement.
+Don’t compromise safety to get more time out of a worn-out unit.

 Frequently Asked Questions